ptavarez/monsters-api/README.md

 7. Run `node db` in your terminal to confirm everything still works

 ## Monsters GET Request with Express
-1. In the route of the application, create a `app.js` file and add the following code:
+1. In the root of the application, create a `app.js` file and add the following code:

   ```javascript
   const express = require('express');